National Patient Safety Alerts are shared rapidly with healthcare providers via the Central Alerting System (CAS).

 This National Patient Safety Alert requires any organisation still using these products to protect patients by introducing strict restrictions on their use.

 About National Patient Safety Alerts

-This is the first alert to be issued as a new National Patient Safety Alert.
+This alert has been issued as a National Patient Safety Alert.

 The NHS England and NHS Improvement patient safety team is the first national body to have been accredited to issue National Patient Safety Alerts by the National Patient Safety Alerting Committee (NaPSAC).
 All National Patient Safety Alerts are required to meet NaPSAC’s thresholds and standards .
 These thresholds and standards include working with patients, frontline staff and experts to ensure alerts provide clear, effective actions for safety-critical issues.